Uptycs/cloudquery/README.md

 - Checkout the code
 - Set environment varibale for extension home (it shoud be path-to-repo/cloudquery/extension) `export CLOUDQUERY_EXT_HOME=/home/apatil/work/code/cloudquery/extension`
-- Copy extension/extension_config.json.sample as extension/extension_config.json and add configurations for
+- Copy extension/extension_config.json.sample as CLOUDQUERY_EXT_HOME/extension_config.json and add configurations for
 your cloud accounts.
 You can add multiple accounts for each cloud provider
 - `make`
+- To install at default osquery directory (/etc/osquery/), run: `make install`

 ### Test
 #### With osqueryi